The Hidden Power of Your Browser’s Console

 1. Open the Browser Console

-The first step is to access the browser’s developer tools.
-Here’s how to do it in popular browsers:
+The first step is accessing the browser’s developer tools.
+Here’s how you can open the console in various browsers:

 Cmd+Option+C.